spuder/puppet-gitlab/README.md

 ##Limitations

 1. Does not manage the firewall, run `lokkit -s https -s ssh` or edit iptables.
 2. If `puppet_manage_config = true` (the default setting), then /etc/gitlab/gitlab.rb is configured with an .erb template.
 Because of the way .erb templates work, lines are inserted at their actual line numbers of the template, not one after another.
-This results in a lot of empty lines.
+This results in a lot of empty lines in /etc/gitlab/gitlb.rb.
+3. Assumes that the release number is always 1 in the file name. eg. `gitlab_7.0.0-omnibus-1_amd64.deb`
+4. Omniauth and enterprise are not tested.
+Please submit a github issue if problems are found.
+5. Only supports postgres database.
+Gitlabhq discourages mysql.